filegator/filegator/README.md

 Set the website document root to ```/dist``` directory.
 This is also known as 'public' folder.

+## Show your support

+Please ⭐️ this repository if this project helped you!

 ## Security
 If you discover any security related issues, please email alcalbg@gmail.com instead of using the issue tracker.